Setup and Config

 Do not list empty directories.
 Has no effect without --directory.

-Show files on the filesystem that need to be removed due to file/directory conflicts for checkout-index to succeed.
+Show untracked files on the filesystem that need to be removed due to file/directory conflicts for tracked files to be able to be written to the filesystem.

 \0 line termination on output and do not quote filenames.
 See OUTPUT below for more information.